DanielNikolov/PickupPoint/README.md

 # PickupPoint
 ## Prerequisites
 - You need to have SSH key added to your SFCC repository
+- Make sure you have valid Google Maps API key in your customer preferences despite not required for this implmentation as pickup point's map location is displayed in separate browser's tab.

 ## Steps
 - Checkout/Download the project